The Definitive Book of Body Language is an endless well of information on how to read and decode body language.

 Barbara and Allan Pease say that if you want to test the authority that comes with height lie down on the floor and try to reprimand someone standing.
 Then try the opposite.

-My note: I feel this “test” is preposterous as nobody deals with each other while lying down.
+I feel this “test” is preposterous as nobody deals with each other while lying down.
 If you really wanted to try something similar, then you should stand on your knees.
 But even then, it’s not very popular as you can’t move around freely.
 You should just try to reprimand someone taller than you, as simple as that.

 Very tall people can have the disadvantage when they want to connect with people shorter than they are.
 A very tall salesman found out that delivering sales presentation while seated increased his sales substantially (a whopping 62%).